 Frequently Asked Questions

-• Many people do not want to migrate their attention to a significantly less active platform.
+Many people do not want to migrate their attention to a significantly less active platform.
 While natural migration has generated enough momentum to create a meaningful user base at Bluesky, it is not yet anywhere near to impacting the dominance of Twitter.
-Recent events, such as the Brazil blackout and the post-election Bluesky surge in the US have resulted in around 25 million users, this surge is tapering.
-Total likes on the platform are consistently decreasing as of mid December, after peaking on November 19th.
-Bluesky has momentum and attention, there is a large resentment towards Musk among millions of Americans, and overall popularity of Twitter is low.
-This campaign will organize that existing momentum.
+Recent events, such as the Brazil blackout and the post-election Bluesky surge in the US have resulted in around 32 million users, but this surge is tapering.

-• His endorsement of Trump has alienated a large portion of the user base.
-As of December, 2024, just over 50% of of American voters have an unfavorable opinion of Musk.
-That equates to an estimated 47 million Twitter users in the US, meaning there is a huge potential for a Twitter exodus (AP Poll shows that 51% approve and 41% disapprove of Musk)
+Musk’s recent actions have alienated a large portion of the user base.
+As of February, 2025, just over 50% of of American voters have an unfavorable opinion of Musk.
+That equates to an estimated 47 million Twitter users in the US, meaning there is a huge potential for a Twitter exodus.
+More Americans view Elon Musk very or somewhat unfavorably( 52%) than favorably (42%) according to a February Economist/Yougov poll.

-As of early January, 2024, around .25-.5 people are joining Bluesky per second.
-At that rate, it will take over 25 years for Bluesky to rival Twitter.
-That rate is fluctuating, so hopefully it will be higher soon!
-But even five years is too long!
-Our goal is to see Bluesky be bigger than Twitter by 2027.
+The rate of new years evened out at around .6 users per second in March.
+At that rate, it would take over 15 years for Bluesky to rival Twitter.
+That rate is fluctuating, with big bumps every once and a while, so hopefully this will shift.
+And even five years is too long!
+This campaign will help organize and maximize the existing momentum, with the goal of making Bluesky bigger than Twitter by 2027.

 Bluesky is also a semi-decentralized platform, more decentralized than Twitter and Threads, though less than Mastodon.
 This is important because it allows users to have greater input into their experience on the platform, like their feed and content moderation, as discussed below.
 But most importantly, Bluesky is designed in a way where it will be possible to move your experience to a different platform if Bluesky starts making decisions you don’t agree with.
 This won’t necessarily be easy, but it will be possible, unlike on Twitter.
 This is still a complicated issue and Bluesky is working out the details, but allowing people to ‘exit’ their data has been a central part of the design of the platform from the start.